Sean-Bradley/ComfyUI-Sonic/README.md

 ## Sample Workflows

+> [!TIP]
+> For easier drag/drop of workflows into ComfyUI, visit https://sbcode.net/genai/lipsync-sonic/

 Download this <a href="docs/example.mp3" download style="white-space: nowrap">Example Audio</a> and save into your `ComfyUI/input` folder.

 | Initial Image                                                     | Workflow                                                        |